pgadmin-org/pgadmin4/docs/en_US/type_dialog.rst

 .. image:: images/type_sql.png

 The example shown demonstrates creating a data type named *work_order*.
-The data type uses the *Enumeration Type* form with three labels: new, open and closed.
+The data type is an enumerated type with three labels: new, open and closed.

 * Click the *Info* button (i) to access online help.
 View context-sensitive help in the *Tabbed browser*, where a new tab displays the PostgreSQL core documentation.
 * Click the *Save* button to save work.